superfly/docs/flyctl/cmd/flyctl_deploy.md

 Deploy Fly applications from source or an image using a local or remote builder.

+		To disable colorized output and show full Docker build output, set the environment variable NO_COLOR=1.

 ## Usage